SonnyLarsson/Texts/A short guide to sentences in technical writing.md

   2. *You* open your mind.
   3. *You* close it, again.

-For contrast, the following list contains imperative sentences using active voice **(not recommended)**:
+For contrast, the following list contains imperative sentences using passive voice **(not recommended)**:

   1. Let the sign be seen.
   2. Let your mind be opened.